Baby Ear Piercing: What’s Safe & What’s Not

 - Is Getting an Ear Piercing Very Painful?

-Some parents may want to see a small diamond shining in their baby’s ears, while others may find the idea of piercing their baby’s ear appalling.
+Considering piercing your baby’s ears?
+Some parents may want to see a small diamond shining in their baby’s ears, while others may find the idea of the baby’s ear piercing appalling.
 Getting your baby’s ears pierced is a personal choice, and it is the parent’s duty to make sure the baby is safe and sound after it happens.

 Why Do Parents Choose to Pierce Their Baby’s Ears?